ZSaberLv0/zf_vimrc.vim/README.md

 may work: (search and see `g:zf_fakevim`)

+* IntelliJ IDEA's IdeaVim (good to use, some keymap doesn't work)
 * Qt Creator's FakeVim (able to use, some keymap doesn't work)
-* IntelliJ IDEA's IdeaVim (able to use, some keymap doesn't work)
 * VisualStudio's VsVim (able to use, some keymap doesn't work, require `let g:zf_fakevim=1`)
 * XCode's XVim (not recommended, some action have unexpected behavior)